Properties Quick Reference

 See also

-Ignored LPSE codes will be ignored and not returned in either the active or available filters JSON object.
+Ignored LPSE codes will not be returned in either the active or available filters JSON object.

 panl.lpse.length